Quarterly Reporting Clarification and Expansion of Waivers

 - Which households with earned income will the waiver cover?

-Please convey this information to your State agencies immediately.
-If
+Please convey this information to your state agencies immediately.

 Arthur T. Foley